cyon/toc/README.md

     $(...).toc({content: "body", headings: "h1,h2,h3"});

-The plugin has four options:
+The plugin has the following options:

 * `content` is a selector where the plugin will look for headings to build up the TOC.
 The default value is `"body"`.